 The Society of the Alumni sponsored the first Homecoming weekend.

 Trinkle Hall, a dining hall named after Governor E. Lee Trinkle, opened.
-Phi Beta Kappa Memorial Hall, later known as Ewell Hall, was dedicated in ceremonies commemorating the 150th anniversary of the founding of the Phi Beta Kappa Society at the College.
+Phi Beta Kappa Memorial Hall, later known as Ewell Hall, was dedicated in ceremonies commemorating the 150th anniversary of the founding of the Phi Beta Kappa Society at William & Mary.
 The Phi Beta Kappa National Society (then known as the United Chapters of Phi Beta Kappa) provided most of the money to rebuild the building.

 1926, May 15

-President of the United States Calvin Coolidge spoke at the College in celebration of the 150th anniversary of the Virginia Resolutions for American Independence, and received the honorary degree of Doctor of Laws.
+President of the United States Calvin Coolidge spoke at William & Mary in celebration of the 150th anniversary of the Virginia Resolutions for American Independence, and received the honorary degree of Doctor of Laws.

 Rogers Hall, today renamed Tyler Hall, a physics and chemistry classroom and laboratory building, opened and named for William Barton Rogers, alumnus, former professor and a founder of the Massachusetts Institute of Technology.
 Also opened was Old Dominion Hall, a men's dormitory, named in honor of Virginians who played a prominent part in the making of the nation, as well as Barrett Hall, a women's dormitory named for Dr. Kate Waller Barrett, prominent Virginia civic leader and second woman member of the Board of Visitors.